Arranging living room furniture for comfort and style

 Make your own spaces

-So that the room wasn't just one large area, the two seating areas were also indicated by the use of two oriental rugs.
+So that the room wasn't just one large area, the two seating areas were also indicated by the use of two oriental rugs which lie underneath the two coffee tables.
 These also give some color and definition.
 It's always a good idea to think in terms of 'groups' when arranging living room furniture.

 If all the fabrics used on the furniture had been the same, it would have looked ok, but perhaps a bit ordinary.
 By using different but coordinating fabrics a much more interesting but coherent effect is achieved.